netwrknerd/netwrknerd.github.io/_pages/about.md

 title: "About"
 ---

-Welcome to my website!
-This page acts as a living, digital resume that I can easily update for the world to see.
-I’m constantly learning new technologies and experiencing new responsibilities in my role at Expedient.
-This makes it easier to keep everyone updated along the way.
+Hi!
+I'm Chris, and this is my blog.
+I've started this blog because I have an immense interest in computer networking and love to share it with anyone who will listen.
+I plan to use this medium to express my interests, while also sharing my experiences as a Network Engineer for Expedient Data Centers.

-As an Engineer on the Network Planning & Architecture team, I spend most of my days developing MoPs (methods of procedures) outlining step-by-step how to efficiently keep our core networking infrastructure up to date.
-I then execute these strategies at night during change control windows, outside of business hours.
-This core infrastructure consists primarily of Juniper MX core routers, Arista DCS colocation switches, and Juniper QFX spines.
-On occasion I also travel to execute physical cable migrations and chassis installations at various data centers.
+As an Engineer on the Network Planning & Architecture team, I primarily develop MoPs (methods of procedure) outlining how to efficiently keep our core networking infrastructure up to date.
+I execute these MoPs during change control windows, outside of business hours.
+This requires me to be flexible with my schedule and adapt to the projects that are currently a priority.
+On occasion I also travel to perform physical cable migrations and chassis installations at various data center facilities.
 These facilities operate 24/7 to support various companies across the globe.

+Some examples of the devices I work on or have worked on:

+###Juniper
+    * Juniper MX960
+    * Juniper MX480
+    * Juniper QFX5100
+    * Juniper EX4300
+    * Juniper SRX550M

+###Arista
+    * Arista 7280TR
+    * Arista 7050TX3

+###Cisco
+    * Nexus N9K
+    * Catalyst 6509

-I am experienced in a wide range of developing technologies, specifically routing and bridging, and have earned Cisco's CCNA Enterprise certification.
+I am experienced in a wide range of networking technologies, specifically routing and bridging, and have earned Cisco's CCNA Enterprise certification.
 I am actively pursuing Juniper's JNCIS-SP certification.